solalgaillard/redux-optimum/README.md

 <img src='./logo/redux-optimum.svg' alt='Redux Optimistic Landscape' width='800px'>

-## redux-optimum
+## redux-Optimum

-`redux-optimum` is a library which aims is to make UI optimistic data fetching incredibly easy.
+`redux-Optimum` is a library which aims is to make UI optimistic data fetching incredibly easy.
 Give it some endpoints \(and all the settings they need\) and it will provide you with the _redux actions_ you might want for each stage during the process of calling an API.
 Furthermore, `redux-optimum` provides you with an API queue manager.
 You can state wether or not you want to retry a call, how many times and when, or if you simply want to revert the data upon failure and abandon it.
 The library also allows you to centralize in one place all the definitions of these API calls and then worry about implementing the reducers any way you normally would.
 The queue manager has its own key in the store and provides you with all the info you might need so you can see what requests are being processed, if there are any errors, as well as any countdown till the next retry.
 Thus, allowing you to provide helpful feedback to your users.

 The library offers a credential management system where you can, upon an API call failure, decide to refresh a token \(using any HTTP code you might wish\).
 You can also queue up all calls to certain endpoints until the user logs in.